kaleabtesfaye01/codepath-prework/README.md

 This project is a simple android application that changes the color of a string text.

 ### App Walk-through
-This is an animated walk-through of the app.
+Below is an animated walk-through of the app:

 <img src="codepath-prework screenrecord.gif" width=200><br>